-Skipton's open market is large, with a great variety of stalls and very English.
+Skipton's open market is large, with a great variety of stalls.
 Skipton also has attractive canal side walks and a wide range of shops.
 The medieval castle is fully roofed and probably the best preserved medieval castle in England.

 Gisburn village web site

-Clitheroe Castle, with its newly refurbished museum and 12th century keep, are a must not just for the history but also for the magnificent views over Clitheroe and the Ribble Valley.
+Clitheroe Castle, with its newly refurbished museum and 12th century keep, is a must not just for the history but also for the magnificent views over Clitheroe and the Ribble Valley.